 The results are in, and they are extremely positive.
 The woolgrowers surveyed who have used the genetic solution are having great success, so it’s a win for woolgrowers and a win for sheep welfare.
 We hope the new report will encourage the wider uptake of this solution and that industry leaders will make it the priority, so we can soon see an end to mulesing across Australia.

 Australia’s Merino sheep were originally smooth skinned, with no wrinkles or wool on their buttocks, but a breed was introduced in 1883 with folds of skin in order to yield more wool.
 This coincided with the arrival of a new fly species which, when coupled with our warm temperatures, resulted in a serious condition called ‘fly strike’.
 To counteract this problem, the cruel and unnecessary practice of ‘mulesing’ was developed by Mr John Mules in 1931 to reduce the incidence of fly strike.

-Mulesing is a surgical procedure which involves slicing skin off the buttocks of sheep to scar it and eliminate wrinkles.
-It is deemed a cruel and unnecessary practice by many, but affects millions of Australian sheep every year.
+Mulesing is a surgical procedure that involves slicing skin off the buttocks of Merina lambs to scar it and prevent flystrike.
+It is deemed a cruel and unnecessary practice by many, but affects between 13-20 million Australian sheep every year.